PraneethPagadala3/covid-19-chatbot-website/README.md

 # Website for Covid 19 Chatbot using Php and Mysql
 ## Designed by
 Pagadala Sri Satya Sai Praneeth
-# Introduction
-In previous <a href="https://github.com/PraneethPagadala3/covid-19-chatbot-website">Covid 19 Chatbot</a> ,I already discussed about purpose of creating this bot and how bot works.Now i designed a website for this bot.So people can easily approach and get the information from this website.
 # Tools used for designing website
 <li>HTML</li>
 <li>CSS</li>